Shwokl/database/README.md

-# Shwokl
+# Shwokl/database
-A Self Hosted Workout Log ... a SHWOKL one might say
+The database configuration for the Shwokl application.